nietootein/corsika-containers/README.md

 # Corsika and sim_telarray docker and singularity images for IACT detectors
-Disclaimer: this is an **experimental repository** NOT meant for production
+* Disclaimer: this is an **experimental repository** NOT meant for production
+* The corsika_simtel bundle here used is corsika7.6 + simtelarray_2019-05-29, corresponding to the versions utilized for Prod3b
+* Only the baseline run scripts for Prod3b have been tested

 # Requirements